Ramnath Goenka Excellence in Journalism Awards

 The Ramnath Goenka Excellence in Journalism Awards (RNG Awards) are one of the awards in India in the field of journalism.
 Named after Ramnath Goenka, the awards have been held annually since 2006, with the 12th edition being held in 2017.
 The awards are given for both print journalism as well as broadcast journalism, with a total of 25 different prizes being awarded in 2017 for excellence in journalism during 2016.

-In Fact Indian Express group started, Ramnath Goenka India Press Photo Award in 2004.
-This award was only for media photographers and the winners was announced in December 2004 at Nariman House, Express tower in Mumbai and Photo Journalist Shailendra Pandey won The First Picture of the year award.